 Are you experiencing a sudden drop in milk supply?
-Here are 15+ possible reasons that could be the culprit.
+Here are 15+ possible reasons why you might be noticing a decreasing milk supply.

 One day your child is nursing like a champ, and the next day, it’s like your milk completely disappeared.

-A sudden drop in milk supply can be startling and even depressing – especially when you aren’t sure why it’s happening!
+A sudden drop in your milk can be startling and even depressing – especially when you aren’t sure why it’s happening!

 I remember when this happened to me when Oliver was about 10 months old.
 He went from being able to nurse whenever he wanted to not being able to get a let down until he switched sides about 10 times.